Rvvijays/logapi/README.md

 ## Requirements

 - Go (Golang)
-- AWS credentials (if using AWS S3)
+- Any S3 Storage credentials

 ## Build and Run